lanecwheeler/liquidFishAssessment/README.md

 ## Here goes nothing pt.
 2: The Reckoning...
 Starting back up this Sunday so I can finish the front end.
 Also, Happy Easter! 🐰🐥🥚

+## Pt 2: The Reckoning - Running Time: 03:24
+I worked for another couple of hours this afternoon just trying to clean up some of the styling.
+It was a fun project, a cool introduction to Laravel, and good practice overall.
+I'm excited to hear back on what you guys think, if you have any tips or suggesstions, let me know!